Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 — Ben Cropp, Guest Lecturer

-After a very comfortable chartered flight from Cairns into Alotau, and similarly a swift and smooth transition through the airport, we were whisked away on several mini buses for a tour of the region.
-A relaxing lunch was enjoyed by all at Driftwood resort where we began to meet our fellow passengers.
+After a very comfortable chartered flight from Cairns into Alotau, with a swift and smooth transition through the airport, we were whisked away on several mini buses for a tour of the region.
+A relaxing lunch was enjoyed by all at Driftwood resort where we began to mingle with our fellow passengers.
 The cool breeze blowing through the verandah was a welcome change from the very humid hot day.
 After lunch, we were entertained by the first of many sing sings that we would encounter throughout our journey.
 The Alotau dance troop were impressive with their threatening warlike gestures, blackened skin, and colourful costumes.

 — Ben Cropp, Guest Lecturer